Scientist Profile

 Award Name Awarded By Awarded For Year

-Travel Grant ESMO IPO To attend 39th Working Group on Numerical Experimentation Annual Meeting 2024
+Travel Grant ESMO IPO 39th Working Group on Numerical Experimentation Annual Meeting 2024

 Gold Medal SRMCEM, Lucknow Best B.Tech.
 Project Award 2012